 The contamination is related to an operational underground petroleum storage system, such as a service station or fuel depot.
 The contamination may be managed under the POEO Act and the Protection of the Environment Operation (Underground Petroleum Storage Systems) Regulation 2014.

 Note: There are specific instances where contamination is managed under a specifically tailored program operated by another agency.
-For example the NSW Resouces & Energy's Derelict mines program and the NSW DPI Cattle tick dip site locator.
+For example the Division of Resources & Geoscience's Derelict Mines Program and the NSW DPI Cattle tick dip site locator.